koykov/dyntpl/readme.md

   {"id":3, "date": "2020-01-01", "comment": "rejected"}
 ]
 ```
-As you see, commas between 2nd and last elements was added by dyntpl without any additional handling like
+As you see, commas between 2nd and last elements were added by dyntpl without any additional handling, like
 `...{% if i>0 %},{% endif %}{% endfor %}`.
 Separator has shorthand variant `sep`.